techpmsap/S4HC_Powerweek_2018/Exercise_01A/Exercise_01A.md

 ### <a name="Adding-standard-data-to-the-structure"></a> Adding standard data to the structure

 1. Back in the business Object's definition overview, **check** the System Administrative Data box to add standardized fields for `Created On`, `Created By`, `Last Changed On` and `Last Changed By`.  ![Check System Administrative Data](images/CBO_checkSysAdminData.png)
 	By checking this box the four fields also appear as uneditable in the field list.
-1These fields will be filled and updated automatically, so that you do not need to implement logic for this.
+These fields will be filled and updated automatically, so that you do not need to implement logic for this.
 Logic implementations for these fields even would be ignored.

 ### <a name="creating-the-database-persistence"></a> Creating the database persistence